-39.9A Where the User’s utilisation of the Maximum Import Capacity or Maximum Export Capacity is expected to increase over time the Bilateral Connection Agreement shall include a phased Maximum Import Capacity and/or Maximum Export Capacity requirement.
-Such phasing shall be consistent with the Company’s connection charging methodology in force at the time.

-39.9B Where the Bilateral Connection Agreement includes a phased Maximum Import Capacity requirement or a phased Maximum Export Capacity requirement the Company may undertake a review annually on the anniversary of the Energisation of the Connection Point.
-Where, as a result of such a review, the Company wishes to propose an amendment to the agreed Maximum Import Capacity or Maximum Export Capacity in the Bilateral Connection Agreement it shall do so in accordance with Clauses 39.12A to 39.12F

 39.10 The Company shall only be obliged to export or import electricity up to the Maximum Import Capacity and Maximum Export Capacity as specified in the relevant Bilateral Connection Agreement.
 Where the User exceeds the Maximum Import Capacity or the Maximum Export Capacity, it shall be a breach of the relevant Bilateral Connection Agreement, but not of this Agreement.

 39.11 Where the User’s import of electricity exceeds the Maximum Import Capacity or the User’s export of electricity exceeds the Maximum Export Capacity (each an “Event”), the User shall: